The first major exhibition of Ford Madox Brown’s work since 1964.

 The Manchester Murals

 Originally to be undertaken with Manchester artist Frederic Shields, Brown was eventually commissioned to complete all twelve of the Town Hall murals depicting scenes from Manchester’s history.

 To complete the murals, Brown moved to Manchester from London in 1881, living and working in the city for around 6 years.

 Supporters of the exhibition

-Charles Stanley is the headline sponsor for Ford Madox Brown: Pre-Raphaelite Pioneer.
+Charles Stanley was the headline sponsor for Ford Madox Brown: Pre-Raphaelite Pioneer.

-The exhibition was supported by the Zochonis Charitable Trust and Manchester Art Gallery Trust.
+The exhibition was also supported by the Zochonis Charitable Trust and Manchester Art Gallery Trust.